WingDust/tofile/README.md

 # tofile README

 This is the README for your extension "tofile".
 After writing up a brief description, we recommend including the following sections.
+> This Plugin for script that generate Fragments markdown file content with file location
+> This Plugin do thing is goto file location with current cursor

 ## Features